Search

 for one violin, three cellos, and two basses

-In ancient times people discovered that the study of numbers and their relation between them could lead them to wisdom, to the knowledge of holy rules--the universal laws?--and to the growth of their mentality.
+In ancient times people discovered that the study of numbers and their relation between them could lead them to wisdom, to the knowledge of holy rules–the universal laws?–and to the growth of their mentality.
 ARITHMOSOFIA .

 What are numbers for us today?
 An endless expression of quantity?
 What happened to their previous quality?
-It seems that we are living in a cataclysm among thousands crazy numbers, which “allow” us to communicate.
+It seems that we are living in a cataclysm among thousands of crazy numbers, which “allow” us to communicate.
 ARITHMOPLIXIA.

 So, this piece had the meaning to show the huge distance between the wisdom of "number" (arithmos-sofia) in ancient times and its devolution nowadays where you use it and you hear it everywhere and all the time in a crazy, absurd way.
 The exaggeration of the text in the second movement shows this frenetic reality.